 3. Check ears and coat, often

 Check your dog’s ears and coat for ticks, fleas or other pests.
-Monsoons are also the happy season for these pests.
+Monsoon is also the happy season for these pests.
 They often crawl and take refuge in your dog’s moist fur, especially if your pooch tends to venture into tall grass or short shrubs during his walks.
-Run your fingers through their coat, near their abdominal region, under the limbs, neck, and around their ears and stop and investigate every bump or knot you encounter.
+Hence, investigate your pets for ticks & fleas often.
+Run your fingers through their coat, near their abdominal region, under the limbs, neck, and around their ears and stop and study every bump or knot you encounter.
 Use a torch to inspect his ears (and the nooks and corners inside) for ticks and their eggs.
 Don’t worry, dogs love all the attention they get during this exercise.

 4. Boiled water only